orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 as defined by the [NGSI specification][ngsi-spec] and simple aggregate functions such as averages.
-Other than that, QuantumLeap also supports deleting historical records but note that presently it does **not** implement in full the NGSI-TSDB specification---please refer to the REST API [specification][ql-spec] for the details.
+Other than that, QuantumLeap also supports deleting historical records but note that presently it does **not** implement in full the NGSI-TSDB specification - please refer to the REST API [specification][ql-spec] for the details.

 Finally, the diagram shows Grafana querying the database directly